DJShankyShoe/scythe/README.md

 ## Aftermath of Alert Triggers
-The main.py located at ```/opt/splunk/bin/scripts``` will be executed</br>
+The yaraGen.py located at `/opt/scripts/` will be executed </br>
-The script will hash the JSON formated fingerprints and verifies for any duplicates in hash.txt
+It will hash the fingerprint collect and verifies for any duplicates stored in `myhash.txt`

 **If Duplicate Exist:**
 - Do nothing

 <br>**If NO Duplicates Exist:**
 - Update the myhash.txt
-- Create a new folder named: yara-(Hash values of the JSON fingerprints）, in the folder it will consist:
+- Creates 3 different yara signatures and pushes them into their respective file at  `/opt/signatures/`:
   1. yara_ratelimit
   2. yara_challenge
   3. yara_block
+- Pushes the appropriate yara signature (based from the alert on SIEM) to yara.live (acts like a rules table)

 ## Fingerprint Details